pts/pdfsizeopt/README.md

     ~/pdfsizeopt/pdfsizeopt --use-pngout=no input.pdf output.pdf

 Also, if you have an 32-bit Mac, then the pngout bundled with pdfsizeopt won't work (because it needs a 64-bit Mac), so you have to force `--use-pngout=no`.
-See the section _Image optimizers_ for alternatives of pngout.
+See the section [Image optimizers](#image-optimizers) for alternatives of pngout.

 pdfsizeopt creates lots of temporary files (`psotmp.*`) in the output directory, but it also cleans up after itself.

 It's possible to optimize a PDF outside the current directory.
 To do that, specify the pathname (including the directory name) in the command-line.

 Please note that the commands above download most dependencies (including Ghostscript, but excluding Python) as well.
 Everything should work as instructed above, out of the box.
-If you are experiencing problems, please report an issue on https://github.com/pts/pdfsizeopt/issues .
+If you are experiencing problems, please [report an issue](https://github.com/pts/pdfsizeopt/issues).

 To avoid typing `~/pdfsizeopt/pdfsizeopt`, add `$HOME/pdfsizeopt` to your `PATH` (probably in your `~/.bashrc`), open a new terminal window, and the command pdfsizeopt will work from any directory.

-You can also put pdfsizeopt to a directory other than ~/pdfsizeopt , as you like.
+You can also put pdfsizeopt to a directory other than `~/pdfsizeopt`, as you like.

 ### FreeBSD

 There is no installer, you need to run some commands in the command line to download and install. pdfsizeopt is a command-line only application, there is no GUI.

 pdfsizeopt works perfectly on x86 FreeBSD systems with the Linux emulation layer enabled.
-So, enable the Linux emulation layer on your FreeBSD system, and then follow the [instructions for Linux].
+So, enable the Linux emulation layer on your FreeBSD system, and then follow the [instructions for Linux](#linux).

-Alterantively, you can follow the [instructions for generic Unix], but that needs much more work on your part (and it's inconvenient and error-prone), because you need to install many dependencies separately, possibly compiling some of them from source.
+Alterantively, you can follow the [instructions for generic Unix](#generic-unix), but that needs much more work on your part (and it's inconvenient and error-prone), because you need to install many dependencies separately, possibly compiling some of them from source.

 ### Generic Unix

-There is no installer, you need to run some commands in the command line (black Command Prompt window) to download and install. pdfsizeopt is a command-line only application, there is no GUI.
+There is no installer, you need to run some commands in the command line to download and install. pdfsizeopt is a command-line only application, there is no GUI.

 pdfizeopt is a Python script.
 It works with Python 2.4, 2.5, 2.6 and 2.7 (but it doesn't work with Python 3.x).
 So please install Python first.